AKASH-GPT-1678/Full_Stack_Project_Management/README.md

-# Rennovation_App
+# Rennotar

-Renovator is Full-Stack End-to-End Project Management tool which covering managing almost all type of works
+**Renovator** is a Full-Stack, End-to-End Project Management tool that helps you manage almost all aspects of renovation projects efficiently.
+Whether you are a contractor, designer, or service provider, Renovator brings all your project workflows into one platform.

+### 🧩 Tech Stack
+Frontend: Next.js 14, TypeScript, Tailwind, Shadcn, OAuth
+Backend: Node.js, GCP ,Graphql,Express
+Database: PostgreSQL 15, MongoDB, Redis
+Cloud & Storage: GCP
+Email Notifications: Gmail SMTP, Twilio

 ## ✨ Features